- A String is made up of characters.

 Here is the list of 4 methods related to code points.

-1. codePointAt(int index): returns the integer representing the Unicode code point at the given index.
-If the index is invalid, the IndexOutOfBoundsException is thrown.
+- codePointAt(int index): returns the integer representing the Unicode code point at the given index.
+If the index is invalid, the

-2. codePointBefore(int index): returns the character code point before the given index.
+is thrown. - codePointBefore(int index): returns the character code point before the given index.
 The valid value for the index is from 1 to length of the string.
-If the index is less than 1 or greater than the length of the string, IndexOutOfBoundsException is thrown.
+If the index is less than 1 or greater than the length of the string,

-4. offsetByCodePoints(int index, int codePointOffset): returns the index within this String that is offset from the given index by codePointOffset code points
+- offsetByCodePoints(int index, int codePointOffset): returns the index within this

 The first method is the most relevant one to get the Unicode code point value of String characters.